Respiratory System: TEAS

 The right bronchus enters the right lung and the left bronchus enters the left lung.
 The right bronchus is shorter, wider in terms of its inner diameter and straighter anatomically in the body than the left bronchus.

 Before entering the lung, the right bronchus subdivides into three smaller branches, one for each of the three lobes of the right lung, which are the superior lobe, the middle lobe and the inferior lobe of the right lung.

 The left bronchus enters the right lung.
 The left bronchus is longer, more narrow in terms of its inner diameter and more slanted anatomically in the body than the right bronchus Before entering the lung, the left bronchus subdivides into the two smaller branches that enter into each of the two lobes of the left lung which are the superior lobe and the inferior lobe of that lung.

-The bronchioles, the smaller portion and branches of the bronchi, connect the bronchi to the alveoli which is the area where the physiological exchange of gases such as carbon dioxide and oxygen occur.
+The bronchioles, the smaller portion, and branches of the bronchi connect the bronchi to the alveoli which are the area where the physiological exchange of gases such as carbon dioxide and oxygen occurs.

 A lobule of the lung showing r. b respiratory bronchiole; al. d alveolar duct; a. s alveolar sac; 'a' alveolus.

 The alveoli, also referred to as "air sacs", are the anatomical structures that enable and facilitate the exchange of gases in the lungs.
 The movement of oxygen into the human body from the inspired environmental air occurs in the alveoli of the lung, and the movement of the waste product of carbon dioxide from the human body back into the environment begins in the alveoli of the lung.
 This movement of gases occurs when the body's blood, with its oxygen and carbon dioxide, passes to the alveolus, which is the singular form of the pleural form of alveoli.

 These grape-like structures expand and contract with inspiration and expiration.